-Be extra careful about identifying Boreal Owls on your survey.
-Wilson's Snipe sound very similar to Boreal Owls and are often heard on Owl Surveys especially on the first few stops.
+Be extra careful about identifying Boreal Owls on your survey as they rarely breed in the Central Owl Survey area.
+It is common to have Wilson's Snipe call during the Owl Survey.
+Wilson's Snipe sound very similar to Boreal Owls and are more common in the Central Survey Range.